 You get to set the terms, and you might just wonder why you didn’t switch career gears sooner.

 Far too many six-figure earners find themselves bound by golden handcuffs.
-They don’t love their jobs, but they do love the salary, and they worry they won’t match it if they pursue their passions.
+They don’t love their job, but they do love their salary, and they worry they won’t match it if they pursue their passions.

 More than any one tactical or strategic mistake, I see six-figure earners letting life carry them on its current rather than plotting their own course.
 Break the golden handcuffs and forge your own path.

 As a high earner, you’re in a better position than most to choose your own adventure.
 Don’t waste it.